 Arkansas Paralegal Schools

-Arkansas paralegal schools are the right fit for residents who want to get the education and experience they need to enter the workforce in a field with high demand and that offers a competitive wage.
-While wages for paralegals may not be as high as they are in other states, the low cost of living in the state makes earning a paralegal degree and becoming a paralegal in Arkansas an enticing option.
+Arkansas paralegal schools are a good match for those who want to earn the education and experience they need to enter the workforce in a field with high demand and competitive wages.
+The Bureau of Labor Statistics reported 1,890 paralegals and legal assistants employed in Arkansas as of May 2018, earning an average annual salary of $42,050.1 While the average wage for paralegals in Arkansas may not be as high as it is in other states, the low cost of living in the state coupled with a predicted increase in the number of paralegal positions makes earning a paralegal degree and becoming a paralegal in Arkansas an enticing option.

 How to Become a Paralegal in Arkansas

 In Arkansas, no specialized certification is required in order to work as a paralegal.
 Under Arkansas law, the supervising attorney takes all responsibility for the actions of the paraprofessional paralegal or legal assistant.
 While formal training or education may not be required by law, many employers do expect prospective paralegals to have at least an associate's degree.
 There are many paralegal certificate and degree options that can help candidates become more competitive on the job market.

 The Bureau of Labor Statistics reported that the average salary for paralegals in Arkansas in 2018 was $42,050.1 While this may seem low compared to neighboring states, the cost of living in Arkansas is one of the lowest in the US.
 Plus, with major corporations like Walmart headquartered in the state, there are good options for growth with multinational firms.
 This is one reason that job growth projections for paralegals and legal assistants in Arkansas are strong, at 21.9% through 2026.2,3